WasmEdge/WasmEdge/docs/book/en/src/kubernetes/cri/containerd.md

 ## Install containerd

-Use the following commands to install and start containerd on your system.
+Use the following commands to install containerd on your system.

 ```bash
 export VERSION="1.5.7"